Block Party Information

 Thank you for your interest in bringing your neighbors together for positive experiences.

+Permits are available between May 15th and October 15th for 2025 season.
 Block party permits require a minimum of 20 business days to allow time for processing.
 You must submit your application at least 20 business days prior to your event.
+Early applications are appreciated.
 Late applications cannot be considered.

 Applicants will be contacted with the results of the application.